Open once again from 10 October 2022 for the winter season – here’s what you can expect at “the world’s largest flower garden”

-In an area that was previously to be known as Dubailand, south of Al Barsha, this 19 hectare plot of land was created and first opened in 2013, it has since been expanded to it’s current size (and we suspect from construction work in the area, there’s more to come!)
+In an area previously known as Dubailand, south of Al Barsha, this 19-hectare plot of land was created and first opened in 2013.
+It has since been expanded to its current size (and we suspect from construction work in the area, there’s more to come!)

 Coming by car to Dubai Miracle Garden

 You can find Miracle Garden at the junction of the E311 and E63 freeways.
 There is a large adjacent car park.
-Like anything in Dubai the earlier in the day you come the better parking spot you’ll get!
-There’s space for 2000 cars to park, normally easy on all but the busiest of days in winter.
+Like anything in Dubai, the earlier in the day you come, the better parking spot you’ll get!
+There’s space for 2000 cars to park, which is normally easy on all but the busiest days in winter.

 Bus to Dubai Miracle Garden